 The LLDP-MED Communication Endpoint (Class III) definition is applicable to all endpoint products that act as end user communication appliances supporting IP media.
 Capabilities include all of the capabilities defined for the previous Generic Endpoint (Class I) and Media Endpoint (Class II) classes, and are extended to include aspects related to end user devices.
-Example product categories expected to adhere to this class include (but are not limited to) end user communication appliances, such as IP Phones, PC-based softphones, or other communication appliances that directly support the end user.

-Discovery services defined in this class include provision of location identifier (including ECS / E911 information), embedded L2 switch support, inventory management
+Example product categories expected to adhere to this class include (but are not limited to) end user communication appliances, such as IP Phones.
+PC-based softphones, or other communication appliances that directly support the end user.
+Discovery services defined in this class include provision of location identifier (including ECS / E911 information), embedded L2 switch support, inventory management • LLDP-MED LLDP-MED Capabilities describes the neighbor unit's LLDP-MED capabilities.
+Capabilities The possible capabilities are: 1.
+LLDP-MED capabilities 2.
+Network Policy 3.
+Location Identification 4.
+Extended Power via MDI - PSE 5.
+Extended Power via MDI - PD 6.
+Inventory 7.
+Reserved Application Type Application Type indicating the primary function of the application(s) defined for this network policy, advertised by an Endpoint or Network Connectivity Device.

-LLDP-MED Capabilities

-LLDP-MED Capabilities describes the neighbor unit's LLDP-MED capabilities.

-The possible capabilities are:

-- 1. LLDP-MED capabilities

-- 2. Network Policy

-- 3. Location Identification

-- 4. Extended Power via MDI PSE

-- 5. Extended Power via MDI PD

-- 6. Inventory

-- 7. Reserved

-Application Type

-Application Type indicating the primary function of the application(s) defined for this network policy, advertised by an Endpoint or Network Connectivity Device.

 The poosible application types are shown below.

-- Voice for use by dedicated IP Telephony handsets and other similar appliances supporting interactive voice services.
-These devices are typically deployed on a separate VLAN for ease of deployment and enhanced security by isolation from data applications. - Voice Signaling for use in network topologies that require a different policy for the voice signaling than for the voice media. - Guest Voice to support a separate limited feature-set voice service for guest users and visitors with their own IP Telephony handsets and other similar appliances supporting interactive voice services.
+Voice - for use by dedicated IP Telephony handsets and other similar appliances supporting interactive voice services.
+These devices are typically deployed on a separate VLAN for ease of deployment and enhanced security by isolation from data applications.
+Voice Signaling - for use in network topologies that require a different policy for the voice signaling than for the voice media. and voice digitaling than for the voice meate.
+Guest Voice - to support a separate limited feature-set voice service for guest users and visitors with their own IP Telephony handsets and other similar appliances supporting interactive voice services.
+Guest Voice Signaling - for use in network topologies that require a different policy for the guest voice signaling than for the guest voice media.
+Softphone Voice - for use by softphone applications on typical data centric devices, such as PCs or laptops.
+Video Conferencing - for use by dedicated Video Conferencing equipment and other similar appliances supporting real-time interactive video/audio services.
+Streaming Video - for use by broadcast or multicast based video content distribution and other similar applications supporting streaming video services that require specific network policy treatment.
+Video applications relying on TCP with buffering would not be an intended use of this application type.